Equine and Camelid Castration

 Horses should receive an NSAID preoperatively.
 Antibiotics do reduce the risk of postoperative complications but are not required.
 Tetanus vaccination should be up to date (within 6 months) or boostered.
 Remember, the first tetanus toxoid takes a couple of weeks to provide a full response.
 Tetanus antitoxin can be used to provide an earlier immune response but antitoxin has been associated with serum hepatitis and equine parvovirus infection.
 If the horse is unvaccinated, it is better to vaccinate with tetanus toxoid and wait to castrate, if possible.
 This avoids the risk of tetanus antitoxin.

-Place an iv catheter if desired (a good idea unless you have a donkey or a miniature stallion – sometimes those aren’t worth the effort).
+Place an iv catheter if desired (this a good idea unless you have a donkey or a miniature stallion – sometimes getting a catheter in those isn’t worth the effort).

 Sedate or anesthetize the horse